Big-Algae-Open-Experiment/computational_writeup/write_up.md

 These graphing options will make use of D3, a JavaScript visualization library.
 The advantage of client side visualization is reduced server side computation as well as responsive, dynamic plots.
 The plot will allow the user to plot different measures of algal density (optical density measurements, dry mass and cell count) against time.
-The time measurement will be determined in three ways, with the order of presidence determined by their differing levels of accuracy.
+The time measurement will be determined in three ways, with the order of precedence determined by their differing levels of accuracy.
 The most accurate method of time elapsed since the start of the experiment is the Arduino based time.
 If the image analysis pipeline does not detect a time window in the photo, and EXIF data is available, the date and time the photo was taken is taken from the photo's metadata.
 The disadvantage of using the metadata is that the internal date and time set on the phone may be incorrect or set to a different time zone.